pkosiec/mongo-seeding/README.md

 ### Problem #2: No data model validation

-In multiple JSON and JavaScript files which contains MongoDB documents definition, it's easy to make a mistake, especially in complex data structure.
+In multiple JSON files which contains MongoDB documents definition, it's easy to make a mistake, especially in complex data structure.
 Sometimes a typo results in invalid data.
 See the example below for `people` collection definition:

 ```json
 [